leolimaf/leolimaf/README.md

 ---

 I am a determined and forward-thinking .NET Developer, working and learning on a wide range of projects with the aim to further my skills.
-Proactive and adaptable, with a strong understanding and practical experience in the sustainable development of interoperable applications.

 Feel free to check out my repositories and get in touch.

 ### :chart: GitHub Stats
 ![Leonardo's GitHub Stats](https://github-readme-stats.vercel.app/api?username=leolimaf&show_icons=true&theme=midnight-purple&include_all_commits=true&count_private=true)&nbsp;